hrishi273/Hackathon/README.md

 Technologies Used:

--Ruby on Rails (Rails 4.2.4, Ruby 2.2.3)
+- Framework => Ruby on Rails (Rails 4.2.4, Ruby 2.2.3)

--Database => Mongodb
+- Database => Mongodb

--Front end => HTML , CSS, BOOTSTRAP
+- Front end => HTML , CSS, BOOTSTRAP

 To Run the project

--Download the zip
+- Download the zip
--Extract it on your pc
+- Extract it on your pc
--Go to the Project dirctory
+- Go to the Project dirctory
--Run the commands
+- Run the commands
   - bundle install
   - rails s